 Breakfast, Packed Lunch, Dinner / Overnight in Zavala, Guesthouse Zavala.

 Day 6: Cycling through the history: ride along narrow gauge railway from Zavala to Dubrovnik

 We begin our ride along Popovo fields.
 This area flooded regularly in the past and as a result most of the old villages are located up on the sides of the dry limestone mountains and ridges.
 We cycle along old train tracks repurposed as village roads in direction to Ivanica Border Crossing.
 There are very few or no traffic at all and the route is enjoyable for riding.

 Breakfast, Packed Lunch, Dinner / Overnight in Dubrovnik, Hotel Komodor

 What to bring: Cycling gear is recommended / padded shorts, suitable footwear, day pack, 1 litre of water, rain gear, helmet and water bottle.
 Please contact us if you need any equipment (helmets, water bottles etc).

-Bike Rental includes: fully equipped rental bike for the duration of the tour, helmet, patch kit, spare tube, pump, lock, rack and water bottle holder.
+Bike rental includes: fully equipped rental bike for the duration of the tour, helmet, patch kit, spare tube, pump, lock, rack and water bottle holder.
 Specialized Rockhopper Comp/Sport (bike rental included in the price, depending od the package you choose).

 Transfer by public Bus: Sarajevo – Dubrovnik: 38 EUR per person (Departure times during the summer – everyday 2,30 pm and 10,30 pm).